CivicActions/guidebook/practice-areas/project-management/templates.md

 ## Project brief (aka Onboarding deck)

-All projects intend to have an Onboarding deck for both CivicActions and partners, with the purpose of provide an overarching view of the projecs.
+All projects intend to have an Onboarding deck for both CivicActions and partners, with the purpose of provide an overarching view of the projects.

 [Project brief](https://docs.google.com/presentation/d/1Vk7DKxe5Sop6T3JhudOcLGCffH8XJXDiX8WtBbH3Te0/edit#slide=id.gd85224ffcd_0_0)